 This post may contain a few affiliate links, meaning if you make a purchase through them I may earn a small commission at no extra cost to you!
 As an Amazon Associate I earn from qualifying purchases.

 So, you’ve got your brand name picked out for your business or website, but now you need a logo designed!
-Where to start?
-Well, if you don’t have much in the way of art or graphic design skills, you’ll most likely have to hire a designer, but there is still a lot you can do on your own to get ideas and a head start on the design process!
+How do you design a logo?
+Where do you start?
+Well, if you don’t have much in the way of art or graphic design skills, you’ll most likely have to hire a designer, but there is still a lot you can do on your own to get ideas and a head start on the design process.

 First of all, if your mind is drawing a blank, Get Inspired!
 Do some searches on the industry you’re going into, such as “travel blog logos”, then pick out ones you really like.
 Or just logos you like in general, they don’t have to be in your field.
 You can collect and save them in a folder on your computer, or a private board on Pinterest-any place you can easily reference them all.
 It also helps to see what your competition is doing.

 Keep in mind, this isn’t so you can copy them, but to get an idea for the styles of art you like, the fonts, shapes, colors, and imagery.
 We see logos all the time so they’re going to influence us even if we think they don’t.
 So pick out the things in other logos you like and keep them in mind or write them down.

 So what you want to think about is the overall general feel you want to get from your logo.
 You may even get the correct feeling just from reading the title if it’s descriptive enough!
 Jot your ideas down.

 Some examples could be:

 - Classy City Lover with a focus on a specific place.